JohnTheCoderX/JohnTheCoderX/README.md

-- 👋 Hi, I’m @JohnTheCoderX
+- �Hi, I’m @JohnTheCoderX
-- 👀 I’m interested in ... web developing projects, machine learning
+  - �I’m interested in ... web developing projects, machine learning
-- 🌱 I’m currently learning ...algorithmic trading strategies using Python
+   - � I’m currently learning ...algorithmic trading strategies using pyhon
-- 💞️ I’m looking to collaborate on ...web developing projects, algorithmic trading strategies using Python.
+    - �I’m looking to collaborate on ...web developing projects, algorithmic trading strategies using Python.
-- 📫 How to reach me ...send me a message
+     - �How to reach me ...send me a message

 <!---
 JohnTheCoderX/JohnTheCoderX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.